openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 The PSK authentication method might require a compulsory message depending on which variant is employed:

   1. **Variant 1**: message_4 is optional since both identities are authenticated after message_3.
-  2. **Variant 2**: message_4 remains optional, but mutual authentication is not guaranteed without it, or an OSCORE message.
+  2. **Variant 2**: message_4 remains optional, but mutual authentication is not guaranteed without it, or an OSCORE message or any application data that confirms that the Responder owns the PSK.

 ## External Authorization Data

 In both variants, the Initiator and Responder can send information in EAD_3 and EAD_4 or in OSCORE messages in parallel with message_3 and message_4.
-This is possible because the Initiator knows that only the entity with access to the CRED_PSK can decrypt the information.
+This is possible because the Initiator knows that only the Responder with access to the CRED_PSK can decrypt the information.

 ## Optimization